 Yet this is your life.

-I believe we all need to get better at articulating what’s important to us and naming what we long for, without feeling ashamed of wanting more or worrying that we could fail at achieving or attaining whatever those things are.
+I believe we all need to get better at articulating what’s important to us and naming what we long for, without feeling ashamed of wanting more or worrying that we might fail to achieve or attain whatever those things are.

 Besides, without an honest vision for your life, it’s virtually impossible to know what steps you need to take in order to turn that vision into a reality.